matloff/fasteR/README.md

 Here **mean** is an example of an R *function*, and in this case Nile is an *argument* -- fancy way of saying "input" -- to that function.
 That output, 919.35, is called the *return value* or simply *value*.
 The act of running the function is termed *calling* the function.
+(Remember these terms!)

-Another point to note is that we didn't need to call R's **print** function.
-We could have typed,
+Another point to note is that we didn't need to call R's **print** function; the mean flow just printed out automatically.
+We will see the reason for that shortly, but we could have typed,

 ``` r
 > print(mean(Nile))
 ```

 Function calls in R (and other languages) work "from the inside out."
-Here we are asking R to find the mean of the Nile data, then print the result.
+Here we are asking R to find the mean of the Nile data (our inner call), then print the result (the outer call, to the function **print**).

 But whenever we are at the R `>` prompt, any expression we type will be printed out anyway, so there is no need to call **print**.